jimcrayne/OldNorseHub/README.md

 Old Norse Consonants (Reconstructed)
 ===================================

-RULE: p_cFisV - f is /v/ if folowed by a vowel or a voiced consonant
+RULE: p_cFisV - f is [v] if folowed by a vowel or a voiced consonant

 Consonant | Context               | IPA | X-Sampa | English Sound | Examples                                  | XSS | Vim Digraph
 --- | --------------------------- | --- | --- | ----------------- | ----------------------------------------- | --- | -----------